gophercoders/website/content/lessons/KS2/lower/repetition.md

 Congratulations!
 {{< /hilight >}}

-If your first guess was "Octopus" it be read into the variable called `word` on line 6.
+If your first guess was "Octopus" it will be read into the variable called `word` on line 6.
 The condition on line 8

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}